Mary Gilkey City Library Policies

 While using the library, please:

 • Demonstrate reasonable conduct consistent with the purpose of the Library.
 No loud, disorderly, threatening or harassing conduct.
-No obscene, abusive or vulgar language toward patrons or staff.

 • Cooperate with library staff.
 Persons interfering with the normal use of the library will be asked to leave.